+ What is H2USA?

 Today, 95% of the hydrogen produced in the United States is made by industrial-scale natural gas reformation.
 This process is called fossil fuel reforming or steam methane reformation (SMR).
 The process takes natural gas (NG) and steam and generates a product stream of carbon dioxide (CO2) and hydrogen (H2).
 Large-scale SMR is an efficient process at more than 70% thermal efficiency.

 Greenhouse gas emissions can be avoided completely if the CO2 produced in SMR is captured and stored, in a process known as carbon capture and storage (CCS).
-As sustainable renewable energy generation advances in the United States, it is anticipated low to zero carbon hydrogen production will also become more commonplace.
+As sustainable renewable energy generation advances in the United States, it is anticipated that low to zero carbon hydrogen production will also become more commonplace.

 FCVs and the fueling stations to supply the hydrogen will be just as safe as conventional systems today.